Yu-Chun Kao: Digital Media at the National Palace Museum, Taiwan

 I am currently working at the National Palace Museum in Taiwan as an assistant in the Department of Education, Exhibition and Information Services.
-I’ve been working in the Museum since I graduated from the Museum Studies in Leicester University in 2016.
+I’ve been working in the Museum since I graduated from the Museum Studies course at the University of Leicester in 2016.

 One of my friends from Museum Studies, had told me “Don’t limit yourself!” and I am delighted that I rushed out my comfort zone and joined the University of Leicester.